moiz-mansoori/moiz-mansoori/README.md

 # 👋 Hi, I'm Moiz Mansoori!

 Welcome to my GitHub profile.
-I'm a passionate Python Programming, Machine Learning, and Data Analytics enthusiast.
+I'm a passionate Python Programming, Machine Learning, and Data science enthusiast.
 Currently, I'm on a journey to expand my knowledge in these exciting fields.

 ## 👀 About Me